 I’m sure the winter options are good, but do go when you can get some of that great barbecue.
 Ramey’s is a Top Place, definitely worth a couple of hundred mile drive.
 If you go, say “hi” for me.
 They may remember the idiot who backed out of a parking space after lunch while staring lovingly at Ramey’s menu board and got hung up in a ditch.
 Within 60 seconds, about half of the town had come over and pushed my rental car out.
 Nice, friendly people.
 I think they were just waiting around to do something nice.
 My role was giving them an opportunity.

 Do go to Ramey’s.
 Go there before or after B.E.
 Scott’s in Lexington.
 See which you like better.
-Great meat and great cooking make Ramey’s a Top Place and a must-visit, so go.
+Im leaning heavily to Ramey’s.
+Great meat and superb cooking make Ramey’s a Top Place and a must-visit, so go.

 And while you’re at it, click “follow” on our front page to receive blog posts in your email box.
 Or bookmark us and check in from time to time.
 If you’re planning a trip, you can “Search” the name of the city, state, or country for good restaurants (in Europe, usually close to sites, like the Louvre or the Van Gogh Museum, that you’ll want to visit in any event).
 Comments, questions, and suggestions of places to eat or stories to cover are very welcome.
 And check out our Instagram page, johntannerbbq.